No Dogs Available

 What are “Dogs Like Brandy?”

 “Dogs Like Brandy” are based on the percentage of breeds the two dogs have in common.
 For example, two dogs that are both 27% Golden Retriever and 73% Poodle will have a score of 100%.
-Sometimes dogs with high scores look alike, and sometimes they don’t — either way the comparison is based on each dog’s unique DNA, which is much more accurate than judging by looks.
+Sometimes dogs with high scores look alike, and sometimes they don’t — either way the comparison is based on each dog’s unique DNA.

 “Brandy was dropped off with her other six siblings at a high kill shelter and rescued by Fur-ever Paws in Delaware.
 She was shy at first but is coming out of her bubble, and loves rope toys.”